saratmoka/PRS_with_DCFTP/README.md

 # PRS_with_DCFTP
-Details of the python codes are given below:
+PRS_PSM.py and PRS_Strauss.py are based on the partial rejection sampling (PRS) by Moka and Kroese (2019).
+PRS_GJ_HardCore.py is based on the PRS by Guo and Jerrum (2018).
+More description of these python codes are given below:

   1. PRS_PSM.py: generates samples from penetrable spheres mixture model on [0,1]^2, which is absolutely continuous with a homogeneous Poisson point process with intensity 4*(kappa_1 + kappa_2)/(pi*IntRange*IntRange).
 Where 4*kappa_i/(pi*IntRange) is the intensity of type_i points, and IntRange is the interaction range.
 On each cell, perfect samples generated using dominated CFTP.